bittorrent/sitrep/aws/README.md

 A stack is provided to simplify the creation of a robust, yet cost-effective, multi-AZ deployment.

-* Initialize a new CloudFormation stack using cluster.template.
+* Initialize a new CloudFormation stack using *cluster.template*.
 Keep the service offline for now.

   The stack will create the following: